BenLyakhov/PartProductWebsite/README.md

 •  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.
+1. in Part.java, lines 33 to 35, lines 58 to 66, lines 99 to 102, added minInv and maxInv variables, created overloaded constructor, created setters and getters.
+2.

 ### Task H - Validation Test of Min/Max of Inventory
 Add validation for between or at the maximum and minimum fields.
 The validation must include the following: